 Knowing the difference between F1 and F1b goldendoodles can significantly impact your purchase decision!
 See, the type of dog you choose can affect how much your dog sheds, how hypoallergenic he is, and even how much energy your dog has!
 In this article, we’ll take a look at the main differences between F1 vs. F1b goldendoodle puppies.

-For more in-depth information on all the different Goldendoodle generations (F2, F2B, F2BB, F3, and Multi-gen Goldendoodles), please visit our Best Goldendoodle Generations Guide.
+For more in-depth information on all the different goldendoodle generations (F2, F2B, F2BB, F3, and multi-gen goldendoodles), please visit our Best Goldendoodle Generations Guide.

 What Does F1 Mean?

-What is a F1 Goldendoodle?
+What is an F1 Goldendoodle?

-The best aspect of the F1 Goldendoodle is that they gain a health benefit called Hybrid Vigor.
+The best aspect of the F1 goldendoodle is that they gain a health benefit called Hybrid Vigor.
 Hybrid Vigor means that a crossbred dog will be healthier than their purebred parent dogs.
 This is because purebred inbreeding causes the same genetic defects to continually be passed down to their offspring.
-Since the F1 Goldendoodle is a crossbred dog, it will only inherit medical genetic problems that are common to the Poodle and Golden Retriever.
+Since the F1 goldendoodle is a crossbred dog, it will only inherit medical genetic problems that are common to the poodle and golden retriever.